Sativa, Indica, Hybrid & CBD

 Indica plants are short and stocky with broad leaves.
 Most people find the effects of Indica strains as being relaxing and sedating - perfect for the evening or to help with sleep.

 Hybrids are a combination of Sativa and Indica.
-Some growers will indicate which variety is more dominant in a particular.
+Some growers will indicate which variety is more dominant in a particular strain.
 For instance you may see a strain that is categorized as being Indica dominant, or Sativa dominant.
 This gives the user more information about how to use that particular strain (i.e. day use or evening use.)

 CBD isn't actually a true variety of the cannabis plant.
 CBD (cannabidiol) is a phytocannabinoid, just one of the many medicinal constituents found in cannabis.